First-Time Freshman Admissions

-A "first-time freshman" is an applicant to UT Dallas, who has not enrolled in another institution of higher education preceding their high school graduation.
-Applicants are still considered "first-time freshmen" if they earn college credit before high school graduation.
-If an applicant has earned college credit after high school graduation, he or she is not considered a "first-time freshman" and should consult admission requirements for a transfer student (see "Transfer Admission Criteria" at catalog.utdallas.edu/2013/undergraduate/admission/transfer-student-admissions#criteria).
+A "first-time freshman" is an applicant to UT Dallas, who has not enrolled in another institution of higher education after their high school graduation, excluding summer.
+For the purposes of admission and scholarship consideration, applicants will be evaluated as "first-time freshmen" if the students' first matriculation at a college or university during a long semester after graduating from high school will occur at UT Dallas.
+Applicants are still considered as "first-time freshmen" if they earn college credit before high school graduation.
+If an applicant has earned college credit during a long semester after high school graduation, he or she is not considered a "first-time freshman" and should consult admission requirements for a transfer student (see "Transfer Admission Criteria" catalog.utdallas.edu/2014/undergraduate/admission/transfer-student-admissions#criteria).

-The University's policy is to admit applicants who are most able to benefit from and contribute to the University's academic and research mission.
-The high academic expectations and complex educational curricula at UT Dallas require that entering freshmen students have successfully completed a full college-track high school curriculum and have demonstrated strong general verbal and quantitative aptitudes as measured on national standardized tests.
+The university's policy is to admit applicants who are most able to benefit from and contribute to the university's academic and research mission.
+The high academic expectations and complex educational curricula at UT Dallas require that first-time freshmen have successfully completed a full college-track high school curriculum and have demonstrated strong general verbal and quantitative aptitudes as measured on national standardized tests.

-In accord with Chapter 51 of the Texas Education Code, students are automatically admitted to the University as first-time freshmen if they graduate in the top 10% of their class from an accredited Texas high school.
+In accord with Chapter 51 of the Texas Education Code, students are automatically admitted to the university as first-time freshmen if they graduate in the top 10% of their class from an accredited Texas high school and successfully complete the Recommended or Distinguished Program or earn a Distinguished Level of Achievement.
 Applicants must have graduated from high school during one of the two school years preceding the academic year for which they seek admission as first-time freshmen and have not attempted any higher education credits since graduation from high school.
-Applicants admitted because they are in the top 10% of their high school class may be required to complete additional preparatory work before enrolling in the University.
-They may also be required to remove any deficiencies in their high school coursework before graduating from the University.
+Applicants admitted because they are in the top 10% of their high school class may be required to complete additional preparatory work before enrolling in the university or complete developmental coursework to remove any deficiencies in their readiness to successfully complete college-level work prior to university graduation.

-Most freshman applicants admitted to the University have qualifications that meet the following criteria:
+Most freshman applicants who are admitted to the university have met the following admission criteria:

-- Completion of the full Texas recommended college-track high school curriculum
+- Complete the full Texas recommended college-track high school curriculum

 - An SAT score of 1200 (combined math and critical reading) or higher

-or A class rank in the top 15% of the high school class
+- A class rank in the top 15% of their high school class

-Entering freshmen should have successfully completed a full, college-track high school curriculum, including language arts (4 units), mathematics (4 units), science (4 units of laboratory science), social sciences (4 units), foreign language (2 units in a single foreign language), and fine arts (1 unit in music, art, or drama).
+First-time freshmen should have successfully completed a full, college-track high school curriculum, including English language arts (4 units), mathematics (4 units), science (4 units of laboratory science), social sciences (4 units), foreign language (2 units in a single foreign language), and fine arts (1 unit in music, art, or drama).

 Children of Public Servants Killed or Fatally Injured in the Line of Duty

-Children of public servants designated by statute are assured freshman admission if they meet University requirements for high school or prior college-level grade point average and standardized test scores.
+Children of public servants designated by statute are assured freshman admission if they meet the minimum requirements for high school or prior college-level grade point average and standardized test scores.
 This policy is in accordance with Section 51.803 of the Texas Education Code.

 All applications that do not meet the Admission Criteria will be reviewed.
 Applicants must have graduated from an accredited high school or satisfied the equivalent requirements, and should have completed the high school unit requirements listed below (see item 9).
 Admission decisions are based on the applicant's composite achievement profile, including: